Operata MCP Server

 Security Note

-Remember to replace <your_operata_api_token> with your actual API token in all examples below.
-Never commit API tokens to version control.
+Remember to replace <your_operata_api_key> with your actual API key in all examples below.
+Never commit API keys to version control.

 List Available Tools